By Jura Koncius

 "This is the largest and most impressive room in the house and the most memorable," says Susan Schoelwer, curator at Mount Vernon.
 "It's the first room in the house people enter on their visit to Mount Vernon and certainly the most distinctive."
 She calls it "an American masterpiece."

 The unveiling of this "New Room," which is how George and Martha Washington referred to the two-story space, showcases the work of more than 100 professionals, including paint conservators, wood graining specialists, curators of historic interiors and silversmiths.
 They collaborated to change the presentation of the room to reflect new research and employ technological advances.
-Visitors to Mount Vernon will remember that the grand space with its dramatic Palladian window, identified as the "Large Dining Room" since 1981, had been furnished with a long table usually set for a formal meal.

 "We discovered this was really more of a reception room where people could gather," Schoelwer says.
 "Each generation uses new tools and new research to document the mansion.
 We continually try to present as accurate a picture of the past as possible."